rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 [**Anonymous namespaces should *never* be used in a header file.**](https://wiki.sei.cmu.edu/confluence/display/cplusplus/DCL59-CPP.+Do+not+define+an+unnamed+namespace+in+a+header+file)

 # Error Handling

+`libcudf` follows conventions (and provides utilities) enforcing compile-time and run-time conditions and detecting and handling CUDA errors.
+Communication of errors is always via C++ exceptions.

 ## Runtime Conditions

-For ensuring runtime conditions necessary for correct execution, the `CUDF_EXPECTS` macro should be used.
+Use the `CUDF_EXPECTS` macro to enforce runtime conditions necessary for correct execution.

 Example usage:
 ```c++
 CUDF_EXPECTS(lhs.type() == rhs.type(), "Column type mismatch");
 ```

 The first argument is the conditional expression expected to resolve to  `true`  under normal conditions.
 If the conditional evaluates to  `false`, then an error has occurred and an instance of  `cudf::logic_error` is thrown.
-The second argument to  `CUDF_EXPECTS`  is a short description of the error that has occurred and is used for the exceptions `what()` message.
+The second argument to  `CUDF_EXPECTS` is a short description of the error that has occurred and is used for the exception's `what()` message.

 There are times where a particular code path, if reached, should indicate an error no matter what.
-For example, in the  `default`  case of a  `switch`  statement where the only valid code paths are in one of the  `case`  statements.
+For example, often the `default` case of a `switch` statement represents an invalid alternative.

-For these cases, the  `CUDF_FAIL`  convenience macro should be used.
-This is effectively the same as doing  `CUDF_EXPECTS(false, reason)`.
+Use the `CUDF_FAIL` macro for such errors.
+This is effectively the same as calling `CUDF_EXPECTS(false, reason)`.

 Example:
 ```c++